Winnie’s mother and grandmother sat

 Once she had hidden Jesse’s bottle in a

 bureau drawer, there was nothing to do but wait.

-the basic rhythmic unit in a piece of music
+the basic recurring unit in a piece of music

 ...the grandfather’s clock ticked deliberately, unimpressed with anyone’s impatience, and Winnie found herself rocking to its